You've got to feel bad for Mary Magdalene.

 The Bible shows Mary Magdalene as an important disciple of Jesus — the one witness to the Crucifixion and Resurrection identified in all four canonical Gospels.
 In three Gospels, she encounters the risen Christ.
 In the Gospel of John, she is the first person to testify to the good news that Christ has conquered death.

-This Easter Sunday, United Methodists and other Christians around the world will hear that account in John 20:1-18.
+This Easter Sunday, United Methodists and other Christians around the world will revisit that account in John 20:1-18.
 The passage features Mary Magdalene's tearful conversation with a man she first mistakes for a gardener but ultimately recognizes as the risen Savior.

 The Rev. Sanford "Sandy" Brown, pastor of Edmonds United Methodist Church in Edmonds, Washington, is among the clergy who has preached on these verses from the lectionary.
 He has a doctorate in gender and spirituality.